NVIDIA/NeMo/README.md

 Adam.
 This model does not use any model parallelism.
 For the details on all the parameters, see the `126m.yaml` config file.

-To train a 126M GPT-3 model, modify the `conf/config.yaml` file to set:
+To train a 126M GPT-3 model on a Slurm cluster, modify the `conf/config.yaml` file to set:
 ```yaml
 training: 126m
 training_config: 126m